 Authors’ comments

-5.1 Counsel requests that the submissions of the State party of 2 June and 23 August 1999 be rejected since the deadline fixed by the Committee had expired.
+5.1 Counsel requests the Committee to reject the State party’s submission of 2 June and 23 August 1999, because the deadline fixed by the Committee had expired.

 5.2 Counsel claims that even though the application to the European Commission of Human Rights concern the same persons and facts, they raise entirely different issues.
 The present case claims rights that are exclusively protected by either the Covenant (right to substantive equality) or by the European Convention (right to property).
 No case law exists that would support that the European Court of Human Rights would deliberately extend its investigation into issues excluded from the application.

 5.3 Counsel submits that the authors do not claim discrimination in the adverse effect of the amended Regulation, but in its application.
 Therefore, the monetary disadvantage as a result of the discrimination is not relevant.
 Counsel submits tables on the overall effect of the amendments to the Regulation on the pension from 1994 to 1999 of one of the authors.
-It appears from these calculations, the difference caused by the amended Regulation in the Regulation-based part of the monthly pension benefits was 0.17 per cent in 1994 and gradually developed to 3.5 per cent in 1999.
-The latter figure corresponds to a 2.1 per cent lower level in the resulting overall pension of that author in 1999, compared to how the benefits would have developed without the amendment.
+It appears from these calculations that the difference caused by the amended Regulation in the Regulation-based part of the monthly pension benefits was 0.17 per cent in 1994 and gradually developed to 3.5 per cent in 1999.
+The latter figure corresponds to a 2.1 per cent lower level in the resulting overall pension in 1999, compared to how the benefits would have developed without the amendment.
 After the amendment, there was a 8.2 per cent rise in overall pension benefits between 1994 and 1999.

 5.4 Counsel claims that the reasons for the amendments submitted by the State party were not the reasons considered by the partners of the collective agreement.
 Furthermore, counsel argues that the different burden of contributions of active employees and pensioners is already reflected in that pensioners receive only 80 per cent of their last salary.